-Excess estrogen in one of the main culprits to causing hormonal imbalance which then causes disordered ovulation.
-One of the best ways to rid the body of excess estrogens is to stop exposing yourself to xenohormones and taking a supplement called DIM.
+Excess estrogen is one of the most common types of hormonal imbalance, which can cause the disruption of ovulation.
+One of the best ways to rid the body of excess estrogens is to stop exposing yourself to xenohormones and to start taking a supplement called DIM (diindolylmethane).

 Avoid exposure to estrogens and xenoestrogens

 - Do not microwave foods in plastic